eromatiya/lightdm-webkit2-theme-glorious/README.md

 + Swiping down on the login screen will open the greeter screen.
 + Swiping right on the login screen will open the session screen.
 + Swiping left on the login screen will open the users screen.
++ Swiping up on the login screen will open the power screen.
-+ Swiping up on the greeter, user, and session screens will close them.
++ Swiping up on the greeter, user, power,and session screens will close them.

 ### Keybinding